Aliaksandr-Shakavets/TradeCalculatorTests/bag-report.md

 ## Bug Summary
-> The name of the tray option contains one or more letters in the correct register "—opEn 1.3 —close 1.2 —volume 1.5 —contract-size 10000 —leverage 10"
+> The name of the trade option contains one or more letters in the correct register "—opEn 1.3 —close 1.2 —volume 1.5 —contract-size 10000 —leverage 10"

 ## Actual Result